-If you've got a passcode set on your iPhone, Siri and Passbook will still work by default on your lock screen.
+If you've got a passcode set on your iPhone, Siri and Passbook will still work by default on your Lock screen.
 This means that anyone who wants to talk to Siri or use one of your passes will still be able to.
 While it's convenient, it can be a bit unsafe.
-If you prefer having to use your passcode in order to access them, you can do so easily with a simple settings change.
+If you prefer having to use your passcode in order to use them, you can easily do so through the Settings app.

 How to disable Siri and Passbook access on your iPhone or iPad's Lock screen

 - Launch the Settings app on your iPhone or iPad.

 - Tap on Touch ID & Passcode.